Delta SkyMiles are fairly valuable, but they come with a lot of fine print – are they worth the extra hassle?

 Read on to learn about Delta SkyMiles value and determine whether it’s the right airline rewards program for you.

 Why should you get it?

-Since its annual fee is waived in the first year (then $99 annually), the Delta SkyMiles Gold card is the most affordable option for scoring a large introductory bonus and perks with Delta Air Lines.
+Since its annual fee has a $0 intro for the first year (then $99 annually), the Delta SkyMiles Gold card is the most affordable option for scoring a large introductory bonus and perks with Delta Air Lines.

 |More things to know:|